sylaspg/grasp-continuum/README.md

 This does not affect the user's actions, for him the continuum electron energy is always positive (or zero in a special case).

-If the calculated wave function is to be coupled with some other function (e.g. the bound state), it should be normalized first.
+If the calculated wave function is to be coupled with some other function (e.g., the bound state), it should be normalized first.
 The currently implemented _per energy_ continuum wave function normalization is described in [3].

 > **Please note:** For calculations of phase shifts and scattering lengths,
-> normalization is usually not required.
+> Normalization is usually not required.

 ### Polarization potential

-The polarization potential coincides with dipole, quadrupole and octupole polarization at greater distances but is limited near the nucleus.
+At greater distances, the polarization potential coincides with dipole, quadrupole, and octupole polarization but is limited near the nucleus.
 It is currently modeled and implemented in the following form:

 $V_{pol}\left(r\right)=-\frac{1}{2}\frac{\alpha_d r^2}{\left(r^3+\langle r_0^3\rangle\right)^2}